dr3dr3/k8s-homelab-admin/argocd/README.md

 # ArgoCD Configuration

-This directory contains ArgoCD manifests for managing the homelab cluster using GitOps principles.
+This directory contains ArgoCD manifests for managing the **production** homelab cluster using GitOps principles.

+## Overview

+ArgoCD is used **only for the production Talos cluster**.
+The development k3d cluster uses `kubectl apply -k` for fast iteration without GitOps overhead.

 ## Structure